 Easter Egg Dye For Bright Colors

 Do you like your Easter Eggs to be super bright?
 With really intense colors?
 Skip the Easter Egg dye kits, and use food dye instead.
-You’ll find it in the baking aisle.
+You’ll find it in the baking aisle at the grocery store.
 Get the 4-pack of basic colors (red, blue, yellow, green), and the 4-pack of florescent colors, and you’ll be able to make the full spectrum of brightly colored dyes.
 Find the dye-bath “recipes” here (meaning: how many drops of each dye you’ll need to get the bright colors).

 Natural Easter Egg Dye Recipes

 Maybe you’d prefer something more natural for your Easter Egg dye?
-Head to the produce department or the Farmer’s Market to find everything you need.
+Head to the produce department to find everything you need.
 Ingredients like onions and cabbage and beets will make magic!
 Here are instructions for Reds, Oranges & Yellows, Greens, and Blues.

 Fool-proof Hard-Boiled Eggs